imba/imba.io/content/events.md

 imba.mount <App>
 ```
 If you try to select the "Default" text you will see that both the `App` and the `Filter` elements re-render.
 This happens because `App` is mounted via `imba.mount` which automatically schedules the element to render after events, and the Filter is rendered when `App` is rendered since it is a descendant of `App`.
-Now if you select text in the "Silent" input, it too has an event handler for the same event, but we've added a `.silence` modifier.
+Now if you select text in the "Silent" input, it too has an event handler for the same event, but we've added a `.silent` modifier.
 This prevents the handler from automatically re-rendering scheduled elements after the event.

 ## Utility Modifiers [toc-pills] [slug=util]